bni/WakeServer/README.md

 # WakeServer
-OSX menu item to wake up a fileserver using Wake On LAN.
+OS X menu item to wake up a fileserver using Wake On LAN.
 After the fileserver has booted a share on it is mounted in the finder.

 Click the menu item again and the server is shut down.